KinesteX/KinesteX-Swift-Demo/docs/integration/custom/content-api.md

 ### Swift Package Manager

-KinesteXAIFramework is available through [Swift Package Manager](https://swift.org/package-manager/).
+KinesteXAIKit is available through [Swift Package Manager](https://swift.org/package-manager/).
 To integrate it into your project:

 1. Open your project in Xcode.
 2. Navigate to **File > Add Packages**.